Our focus is on distressed, injured, pregnant cats or moms with kittens.

 Lack of resources to deal with every cat

-While we would like to help every abandoned cat off the streets and into a home, our resources preclude this.
+While we would like to help every abandoned cat off the streets and into a home, our resources do not allow for this.
 It is unfortunate.
-We try to help those that are in danger of not surviving like injured or hurt cats or pregnant mommas and kittens.
+We try to help those that are in danger of not surviving, like injured or hurt cats or pregnant mommas and kittens.

 Help the cat

-If you are willing to provide food and water, a shelter would be a great help for these cats at this time if you cannot find a home for them.
+If you are willing to provide food and water, that is a great help for these cats at this time, if you cannot find their home for them.